shantur/jarvis-mcp/opencode-plugin/README.md

 3. **Message Forwarding**: When pending messages are found, they are forwarded to the current OpenCode session via the internal API

-4. **Message Preservation**: Messages remain in "pending" status in the MCP interface and are not marked as consumed, allowing the regular `converse` tool to still access them
+4. **Message Consumption**: After successful forwarding, messages are marked as delivered/consumed and are no longer available to the `converse()` tool to prevent duplicate processing

 5. **Non-blocking Operation**: The forwarding process doesn't block or interfere with ongoing OpenCode operations